lightlytics-terraform/lightlytics-module/basic_integration/README.md

 ```

+Run
+---
+This Terraform module will do the following:

+On apply:
+- Create AWS IAM Policy
+- Create AWS IAM Role
+- Create AWS Lambda Function
+- Create AWS IAM Role for Lambda Function
+- Trigger Lambda Function

+On destroy:
+- Delete all above resources including disconnecting the AWS account from Lightlytics platform

 Documentation
 -------------
 If you're new to Lightlytics and want to get started, feel free to [contact us](https://www.lightlytics.com/contact-us) or checkout our [documentation](https://docs.lightlytics.com/) website.